tongueroo/chap/README.md

 * run - output the command to be ran and runs command.
 * log - log messages to [shared_path]/chap/chap.log.
 * symlink_configs - useful as a chap/deploy hook.
 Symlinks any config files in [shared_path]/config/* over to [release_path]/config.
-* with - used to prepend all commands with the run method in a block with another command.
+* with - used to prepend all commands within a block with another command.
 A example is provided below.

 with example: